yuvalyitz/home/_teaching/2014-spring-teaching-1.md

 ## LaTeX resources

-As part of the course materials, I prepared **Hebrew-compatible LaTeX templates** to help students produce clean, bilingual slides and reports.
+As part of the course materials, I prepared **Hebrew-compatible LaTeX templates** to help teachers produce clean, bilingual slides and documents.
-These templates were used for lecture presentations, homework assignments, and student submissions.
+These templates were used for maintaining lecture notes, presentations, homework assignments, and solutions.

 - **Hebrew LaTeX Beamer** – a minimal Beamer setup for Hebrew slides, compatible with English text and math.
   [Open on Overleaf](https://www.overleaf.com/latex/templates/hebrew-latex-beamer/kbtvhnjggbmq)